ANSWERS TO YOUR QUESTIONS

 Yes all orders placed are sent using the Royal Mail Tracked service which you should get email and SMS notifications automatically once your item has been shipped.

 We ship Monday to Friday each week, so if your order is placed over the weekend we will dispatch on the Monday.
+Please check out delivery & returns information in the footer menu of our website for full information.

 We accept payment via our secure website platform, Shopify Payments, Paypal & Google Checkout accept all major credit and debit cards.
 For Bank transfers get in touch at firstname.lastname@example.org